 Great Yarmouth-based oil and gas verification and inspection specialist Inspection Verification Bureau (IVB) has secured a verification contract for 19 platforms with the Netherlands’ oil and gas exploration and production company Wintershall Noordzee, effectively doubling its work in the Southern North Sea.

-Inspection Verification Bureau revealed on Wednesday that it has doubled its activity in the Southern North Sea with – what the company describes as – a “significant expansion” to an existing five-year contract to deliver verification services to 19 platforms for the oil and gas company.
+Inspection Verification Bureau revealed on Wednesday that it had doubled its activity in the Southern North Sea with – what the company described as – a “significant expansion” to an existing five-year contract to deliver verification services to 19 platforms for the oil and gas company.

 Commenting on this, Matt Chapman, IVB’s technical director, remarked: “The Wintershall Noordzee contract was a significant increase to the IVB client base and this increase in contract scope size is good for the future security and longevity of the local area and our growth.
 Last year we were the Verification Body for one of Wintershall Noordzee’s platforms and it’s now been extended to 19 with instant effect.”

 The deal will enable IVB to provide its services for all assets belonging to the Netherlands-based firm in the Dutch sector of the Southern North Sea and one onshore facility.

 According to Wintershall Noordzee, its only onshore gas treatment facility is the Q8-Terminal -in use since 1986 – where the produced gas from the offshore Q1-D and Q4-C fields is processed and compressed before it is directly fed into the Dutch gas distribution grid.

 “We are really pleased to have secured such a valuable contract from such a highly respected operator as Wintershall Noordzee.
 Wintershall Noordzee has been operational in the Dutch sector for more than 50 years.
 Our people will be travelling to look at the offshore installations and the onshore facility shortly,” added Chapman.